davidlord/NSCLC-ICI-Biomarkers/README.md

 We will in this project focus on datasets of NSCLC patients who have undergone immunotherapy.

 ## Package Overview
-This code repository contains two main functions: "Data-Preparation" and "Modelling".
+This code repository contains two main processes: "Data-Preparation" and "Modelling".
 The function of each of these is explained below.

 ### Data Preparation
 Framework for compiling and preparing cancer genomics datasets from the cBioPortal.
 Source code compiles multiple separate datasets to a single analysis-ready dataset.
 Output dataset can be used as input for the "Modelling" framework in this repository.